Fall 2021 Update

 The program fee for COÖP is $500.
 A limited number of full and partial fee waivers are available to students who demonstrate financial need, as verified through the Office of Financial Aid and Educational Financing.
 Priority will be given to students with the highest levels of financial need.

 Do I need to buy equipment?

 Columbia has a limited amount of sleeping bags and frame packs that students are able to rent for the duration of the trip at a small fee to student participants.
-Students participating in ROP will receive dry bags for the trip, and students participating in BOP will receive a bike and helmet to be used while on the trip.
-Please note that students receiving financial aid from the program will have rental fees waived.
+Students who participate in ROP will receive dry bags for the trip, and students who participate in BOP will receive a bike and helmet to be used while on the trip.
+Please note that students who receive financial aid from the program will have rental fees waived.